FNUDivyam/JSclassDivyam/028-implement-class-into-mileage/README.md

 ## what broke and how can we fix it.
 Nothing broke for me, I just didn't prefix the property with _, and everything works.

+## my solution worked
+I think it might be a good idea to not use _ here, as you mentioned in the video.
+But I get the point of the underscore a bit, but not completely